 Maybe, at age 37, coming off a season in which he earned $16.5 million, Burnett wants to dip his toes back in the free-agent pool one last time.
 From Sawchik's story:

-Since Burnett had a 3.30 ERA last season and 202 strikeouts, the tenth most in baseball, there will be buyers.
+That draft-pick compensation is a big deal, and definitely limits the market for Burnett.
+But since Burnett had a 3.30 ERA last season and 202 strikeouts, the tenth most in baseball, there are still buyers to be found.
 He's useful.
 The aforementioned Orioles and Phillies are on the need-pitching list, so are the Seattle Mariners and Toronto Blue Jays.

 The Pirates, of course, are high on the list too.
 It's not going to be easy for Pittsburgh to build on the momentum from its special 2013 season, but it would be harder without Burnett.